 - Numbness or tingling feeling in the extremities.

 - Loss of consciousness.

-- Feelings of pain and stiffness in the back or neck area.
+- Sensations of pain and stiffness in the back or neck area.

 - Dispositioning of the head.

 There are two types of nerve, motor and sensory and the nerve transfer is performed based on its type.
 The transfer of motor nerves aims to restore the movements and the dislocations.
 On the other hand, the sensory nerves aim to recover the protective sensation, avoid skin ulcerations, and partially help with the control of neuropathic pain.